mertess/GoGrpc/README.md

 # GoGrpc
-Simple go gRPC client and server
+Simple gRPC client and server with simple Redis caching